 Yup, less than 5 minutes to make the dough and 10 minutes in the oven and then they are ready to go.
 And they are only 4 ingredients.

-This recipe is going in the top of my pile of cookie recipes.
+Like my Biscoff cookies and easy peanut butter cookies, this recipe is going in the top of my pile of easy cookie recipes.

 When these came out of the oven, I was so excited.
 You know how sometimes you just know something will taste good even though you haven’t tasted it yet?
 Well that’s the feeling I had after I took a peek at these while they baked.
 And my feeling was confirmed when I bit in.